savvar9991/prysm/INTEROP.md

 ## Generating a Genesis State

-To setup the necessary files for these quick starts, Prysm provides a tool to generate a `genesis.ssz` from a deterministically generated set of validator private keys following the official interop YAML format [here](https://github.com/ethereum/eth2.0-pm/blob/master/interop/mocked_start).
+To set up the necessary files for these quick starts, Prysm provides a tool to generate a `genesis.ssz` from a deterministically generated set of validator private keys following the official interop YAML format [here](https://github.com/ethereum/eth2.0-pm/blob/master/interop/mocked_start).